Jad Hatem

-Jad Hatem (Arab جاد حاتم; born 3 December 1952 in Beirut, Lebanon) is a Lebanese poet and philosopher.
+Jad Hatem (Arabic جاد حاتم; born 3 December 1952 in Beirut, Lebanon) is a Lebanese poet and philosopher.
 He has been a distinguished philosophy, literature and religious sciences Professor at the Saint-Joseph University in Beirut since 1976.
 Hatem has been the Head of Department of Philosophy (1981–1996 and 2005-2014) and the Director of Michel Henry's Study Center within that department.
 He's also Editor in Chief of Extasis (1980–1993), La Splendeur du Carmel and L'Orient des dieux, and serves on various other academic editorial boards.